 Expanded Message Record. is also known as EMR.
 It’s a standard format for toll call details which replaced the 80 column care format.
 The record length may be up to 175 characters.

 Auditel Old and New Terms

 End Office Switches

-LEC switches inside the Central Offices used to directly connect end users and give them exchange services.
+End office switches are also known as LEC switches inside the Central Offices used to directly connect end users and give them exchange services.
 This is the final termination location for purposes of interconnection to trunks.
 It is the combination of the remote switching module and its host.

 The name of central office equipment manufactured by Siemens Stromberg-Carlson.

-See central office.
+See also central office.

-This is a service from the CO facility that provides users with basic line services along with any other service provided to the subscriber via a telephone connection to a unique telephone number address on the PSTN.
+The exchange service from the CO facility that provides users with basic line services along with any other service provided to the subscriber via a telephone connection to a unique telephone number address on the PSTN.

 Extended Area Service (EAS)

 An extended area service is also known as EAS.
 It is a billing plan arrangement where unlimited calls to specific areas outside of a normal flat-rate area are offered to a customer for a fixed monthly fee (usually through a calling plan).